 Often I explain alliance management by comparing it to being a conductor in an orchestra.
 The role of the conductor is to unify the performers and to ensure that the orchestra plays in tune.
 Similarly, an alliance manager needs to unify the alliance partners and their team members.
 He or she must ensure that the performers sing from the same hymn sheet.

 Alliance managers need to possess certain characteristics to be successful in their role.
 They need to be a diplomat and a lobbyist, an analyst, strategist, business manager and relationship manager.

 Let’s dive a little deeper into some of the skills that benefit alliance managers to be successful in their role:

 Diplomat and lobbyist

-The skills mentioned above are just a few of the skills alliance professionals needs to master.
-During an Alliance Masterclass, we will discuss many more of the upsides, characteristics, and skills of the role.
-Also, we will provide many practical tools to make the life of an alliance manager even more successful and pleasurable.
+The skills mentioned above are just a few of the skills alliance professionals need to master.
+During an Alliance Masterclass, we discuss many more of the upsides, characteristics, and skills of the role.
+We also provide many practical tools to make the life of an alliance manager even more successful and pleasurable.

 The alliance manager is the lubricant to grease the alliance and the glue that holds it together.
 The importance of lubricant and glue however are often only noticed when they are missing.
 So having all of those important skills also requires the ability to stand back and be okay with not always getting the credit for the results of the alliance.

 What other characteristics or skills do you feel to be essential for successfully fulfilling the role of an alliance manager?